techidaily/site-games-able/source/_posts/5-simple-steps-to-extend-switchs-service-life.md

  One of the most common and effective ways to maintain your Nintendo Switch is to give it a good clean every once in a while.
 However, this may not be as simple as you may think, and there are precautions you need to take before cleaning your console.

- Ensuring your Nintendo Switch is powered off, for instance, is an essential first step to cleaning your Switch, but there are numerous things to be aware of when attempting to[clean your Nintendo Switch safely](https://www.makeuseof.com/how-to-safely-clean-nintendo-switch-and-joy-cons/) .
+ Ensuring your Nintendo Switch is powered off, for instance, is an essential first step to cleaning your Switch, but there are numerous things to be aware of when attempting to [clean your Nintendo Switch safely](https://www.makeuseof.com/how-to-safely-clean-nintendo-switch-and-joy-cons/) .
 But if done correctly, cleaning your Switch has many benefits.

 ![A photograph of a Nintendo Switch with grey Joy Cons being held in the air](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/antonio-manaligod-gjudpyjh6k4-unsplash-1.jpg)